p4tc-dev/docs/scriptable-why-p4tc.md

 with the exception that a P4TC table can appear in multiple tc blocks as well as (in/egress) directions.

-Other than that you get the same look and feel programming P4TC tables as if you are programming flower entries.
-Note: This look-and-feel is intentional so that someone who is familiar with flower can adapt quickly to p4tc.
+Other than you get the same look and feel programming P4TC tables as if you are programming flower entries.

-#### Ok, So Then How Would A P4TC Datapath Look Like At Runtime?
+##### Ok, So Then How Would A P4TC Datapath Look Like At Runtime?

-P4TC implements a TC classifier to manage a P4 pipeline lifetime from instantiation all the way to destruction.
-See examples further below on how a P4 program is instantiated.
-Once instantiated, the runtime API kicks in.
+P4TC implements a TC classifier to instantiate a P4 pipeline.

 <table>
   <tr>
-    <td>P4 Pipeline Datapath</td>
+    <td>1.
+Instantiating a P4 Pipeline</td>
-    <td>P4 Runtime Control</td>
+    <td>2.
+Offloading to a P4 table</td>
   </tr>
   <tr>
     <td valign="top"><img src="./images/why-p4tc/p4tc-runtime-pipeline.png"></td>